browserengineering/book/book/security.md

 However, new capabilities lead to new responsibilities.
-After all: any HTTP requests triggered by `XMLHttpRequest` will include cookies, which means they can potentially be used to steal or abuse cookies!
+After all: any HTTP requests triggered by `XMLHttpRequest` will include cookies, which means they can potentially be used to steal or abuse private information.
 This is by design: when you "like" something, the corresponding HTTP request needs your cookie so the server associates the "like" to your account.
 But it also means that `XMLHttpRequest`s have access to